-All computers on which you want to run LabVIEW stand-alone applications or shared libraries must have the LabVIEW Run-Time Engine installed.
-The LabVIEW Run-Time Engine includes the libraries and other files necessary to run applications and shared libraries built in LabVIEW.
+You must install the LabVIEW Run-Time Engine on any computer on which you want to run any type of LabVIEW-built application.
+The LabVIEW Run-Time Engine includes the libraries and other files necessary to run basic application types built in LabVIEW.

-All applications and shared libraries built with a particular version of LabVIEW share the same LabVIEW Run-Time Engine, so you need to install the LabVIEW Run-Time Engine for that version only once.
-If you use LabVIEW 7.x and earlier and want to run applications or shared libraries created with different versions of LabVIEW on the same computer, the computer must have a version of the LabVIEW Run-Time Engine that is compatible with each version of LabVIEW used to create the applications or shared libraries.
+All types of applications built with one particular version of LabVIEW can share the same LabVIEW Run-Time Engine, so you need to install the LabVIEW Run-Time Engine for that version only once.
+However, if you want to run multiple LabVIEW-built applications created with different versions of LabVIEW on the same computer, you must install each version of the LabVIEW Run-Time Engine that corresponds with each version of LabVIEW used to create the application types.
 For example, if you want to run an application created in LabVIEW 7.0 and an application created in LabVIEW 8.0 on the same computer, the computer must have versions 7.0 and 8.0 of the LabVIEW Run-Time Engine.
-In LabVIEW 8.0 and later, you can use shared libraries in multiple versions of LabVIEW or in multiple versions of the LabVIEW Run-Time Engine, if you create shared libraries using labviewv.lib.

 Considerations for the LabVIEW Run-Time Engine

-- The LabVIEW Run-Time Engine must be installed on any computer on which users run the application or shared library.
-You can distribute the LabVIEW Run-Time Engine with the application or shared library.
-(Windows) You also can include the LabVIEW Run-Time Engine in an installer.
-You must log on as an Administrator or a user with administrator privileges to run an installer you build using the Application Builder.
+- (Windows) If you want to include the LabVIEW Run-Time Engine in an installer built with the Application Builder, remember that you must log on as an Administrator or a user with administrator privileges to run that installer.
 (Linux) When you install the LabVIEW Run-Time Engine on a target computer where you want to run an application that uses the Mathematics or Signal Processing VIs, enter yes when prompted to install the LabVIEW Run-Time Advanced Analysis Support package (labview-rte-aal-1.1-1.i386.rpm).

 - Some VI Server properties and methods are not supported in the LabVIEW Run-Time Engine.
 Avoid using these properties and methods in the VIs you include in an application or shared library.